rupertford/melody/docs/installation.rst

 If you would like to uninstall melody (after installing using the setup.py script) you can do so using pip.
-You may see a number of error messages but the installation should complete succesfully.
+You may see a number of error messages but the installation should complete successfully.
 ::

    $ pip uninstall melody